Superior letter: Masculine and feminine ordinal indicators

 Most typewriters for Spanish and other Romance languages had keys that could enter o and a directly, as a shorthand intended to be used primarily with ordinal numbers, such as 1.o for first.

 In computing, early 8-bit character sets such as code page 437 for the original IBM PC (circa 1981) also had these characters.
 In ISO-8859-1 Latin-1, and later in Unicode, they were assigned to and are known as U+00AA FEMININE ORDINAL INDICATOR (ª) and U+00BA MASCULINE ORDINAL INDICATOR (º).
 Here, "feminine" and "masculine" refer to grammatical gender.
 In Spanish, Portuguese, Galician and Italian, gender is usually distinguished by the suffixes -a and -o.
 These ordinal indicators are now distinct from the superior ^{o} and ^{a} characters.
-Apart from Microsoft’s Calibri or Cambria, in most of the commonly available computer fonts today, ordinal indicators are not underlined.
+Apart from Microsoft's Calibri or Cambria, in most of the commonly available computer fonts today, ordinal indicators are not underlined.

 Numero sign

 One abbreviation using a superior letter, the numero sign, has been given its own character: №.
 Originally, this was just another use of a superior ^{o}, abbreviating numero, the word for 'number' in several Romance languages.
-It often appears in English, as in '№ 2 pencil' for 'number-two pencil'.
+It often appears in English, as in "№ 2 pencil" for "number-two pencil".

-In Unicode, it is assigned to character U+2116 NUMERO SIGN (№) within the Letterlike Symbols block.
+In Unicode, it is assigned to character within the Letterlike Symbols block.

 Phonetic transcription

 Several superior letters are used in phonetic transcription systems.
-The International Phonetic Alphabet uses the superscript n ⁿ for nasal release, the superscript w ʷ to indicate labialized or labio-velarized consonants, the superscript h ʰ for aspirated consonants, the superscript j ʲ for palatalized consonants, the superscript gamma ᵞ for velarized consonants, the superscript turned h ᶣ for labio-palatalized consonants, the superscript reversed glottal stop for pharyngealized consonants, the superscript glottal stop is used for glottalized but pulmonic sonorants, such as [mˀ], [lˀ], [wˀ], [aˀ].
+The International Phonetic Alphabet uses the superscript n ⁿ for nasal release, the superscript w to indicate labialized or labio-velarized consonants, the superscript h ʰ for aspirated consonants, the superscript j for palatalized consonants, the superscript gamma for velarized consonants, the superscript turned h for labio-palatalized consonants, the superscript reversed glottal stop for pharyngealized consonants, the superscript glottal stop is used for glottalized but pulmonic sonorants, such as /[mˀ], [lˀ], [wˀ], [aˀ]/.

-Other superscript letters are used as an alternative way to represent double articulated consonants, for example [tˢ] for [t͡s].
+Other superscript letters are used as an alternative way to represent double articulated consonants, for example /[tˢ]/ for /[t͡s]/.